Welcome to Waterway Financial Group, LLC., your home for high risk life insurance and impaired risk life insurance

 No, not exactly.

 Many of the higher risk approvals we get are using traditional life insurance products.
 In other words, you’re able to undergo the same applications, medical exams, and underwriting processes as anyone else.
+The product choices, like term, universal, or whole, are all available.
 The only difference is the approval rating.

 Approval ratings are just the insurance company’s way of pricing your risk.
 There are your typical ratings, like Preferred Plus, Preferred, Standard Plus and Standard, but then there’s a full list of sub-standard ratings, too.
 They are called sub-standard or table rates, as they fall outside of the parameters for a Standard or better issued product.

 Each table rating is a linear percentage of increase in premium based off of the Standard rate.
 Each table, with a max of 10, is a 25% increase, respectively.
 A table 2 is 50%, a table 3 is 75%, and so on.

 If, for some reason, you can’t qualify for a traditionally underwritten policy under these rating tables, you’ll be declined; this happens to as much as one third of high risk life insurance applications.
 However, you aren’t out of options just yet.
 There are other types of coverage called Graded or Guaranteed.
 We’ll get to those shortly.

 This is where we come into the process.
 There’s no way you could possibly know which company is going to give you the best price without applying to all of them, unless you use an independent, high risk life insurance specialist, like us.
 Your typical property and casualty agent can’t even help you.
 In fact, they refer business to us.